An accusation is not a conviction. Your fight is ours.

 The adjudication hearing is the juvenile equivalent of a trial.
 The judge (or in some cases, a jury) determines whether the juvenile engaged in the alleged conduct.
 If the finding is “true,” the case moves to disposition.
 If the finding is “not true,” the case is dismissed.

 Under Texas Family Code § 54.04, the disposition hearing determines what happens next.
 Options include probation (either at home or in a placement facility), commitment to TJJD, or in some cases, deferred prosecution.
-Lisa Herrick advocates aggressively for dispositions that prioritize treatment and rehabilitation over incarceration.
+We advocate aggressively for dispositions that prioritize treatment and rehabilitation over incarceration.

 Have questions about what happens next in your child’s case?
 Talk to a lawyer before making any decisions.
 Call (214) 903-4000 to schedule a free consultation.